Exhibition Stand Design Ideas

 We love this modular display system created by the Massana School of Art & Design.
 The supporting framework has been created with different shapes integrated into the metal itself, which allows a huge range of configurations to be created when the panels are joined together.

-The most obvious application is symmetrical shapes, however it’s when a variety of different shapes are combined that this system truly comes to life.
-Simple printed panels can be mounted onto the system which bring the displays to life, highlighting certain products or creating shelving displays.
+The most obvious application is symmetrical shapes, however, it’s when a variety of different shapes are combined that this system truly comes to life.
+Simple printed panels can be mounted onto the system which brings the displays to life, highlighting certain products or creating shelving displays.

 This system shows that signage & artwork doesn’t need to cover all areas of an exhibition stand, sometimes creating smaller displays with interesting shapes integrated into the framework can be equally eye-catching.

 Paul Smith has developed an exhibition, aptly named ‘hello, my name is paul smith’, which was first displayed at the London Design Museum, and is currently touring the world.

 With these latest images coming from the Japan leg of the tour, we see how simple displays can have a brilliant effect when displaying new products or increasing brand awareness.
 The first display we’re drawn to is the classic Paul Smith coloured Mini, on a matching plinth.

 The timeline display which has been wall-mounted and secured behind glass is another great example of story-telling in an exhibition space, with the pieces carefully curated to ensure visitors get a feel for the history of Paul Smith’s designs, without an overbearing amount of information.

 In a more temporary-looking environment, Sony celebrated their 70th anniversary displaying some of the technology they’re renowned for in their well-established Sony-building.